AmandaRekonwith/Screeps-AI/README.md

 These creeps require their colored flags to be placed on the exits of every room, and on the their final destination in order to function.
 Essentially they are following a 'bread crumb' trail to their desired destination.
-7. Towers attack the closest hostile creep.
-This needs further development.
+7. Towers attack the closest hostile creep if a healer is not present.
+If a healer is present, determines if it can kill the healer, and if not, heals the wall the hostiles are attacking instead.
 8. Rudimentary stats are now being recorded and displayed in Graphana, with the help of https://screepspl.us/ and the work done by https://github.com/LispEngineer/screeps.